| |

 You can be 100% ready to improve your mental health, attend therapy, try all the exercises but what do you do if a) you can’t afford therapy or b) you’re on a ridiculously long waiting list for therapy on the NHS?
 I remember waiting 8 months for therapy, even though doctors knew that I was self harming and suicidal and that was over 7 years ago!
 The time in between being seen by a GP to getting to speak to a therapist or counsellor, can be frightening if you have no help.
+Mental health professionals, on the other hand, may contact an ABA Billing Company to help setup a billing system for their practice.
+You may check out billing transparency guidelines here.

 If mental health chat lines aren’t for you and you need to some advice or just someone to talk to, I’ve compiled a list of places to get online help for your mental health below.